Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 - Required entries: Date, type of notarial act, type of document, printed name and address of each signer, type of ID used, fee charged

-- Format: Must be a bound book with sequentially numbered pages (or an electronic equivalent meeting state requirements)
+- Format: Bound book with sequentially numbered pages, or an electronic equivalent meeting state administrative-rule requirements

 For the full state-by-state comparison, see our notary journal requirements guide.